CrowdTuesday & Webinars

 This month's CrowdTuesday teams up with the CitizEE project.
 Together with the support of the GREENFOOT project we are organising a capacity building workshop in the frame of the EU Sustainable Energy Week.

 The goal of the workshop on 26 October 2021 is to guide and train European public authorities on scaling up investments to make our buildings more climate-friendly.
 In particular, we will explore how public authorities can involve citizens in public funding decisions and co-investing through crowdfunding platforms, in order to build greener constructions, but also renovating those already standing.
+In this, we are inviting a group of panelists from across Europe to discuss the issue:

 - Olga Dickmann, CFO Bettervest